microsoft/graspologic-js/examples/beginner-extended.md

 export default	() => {
 	const data = useMemo(() => exampleData.smallGraph(), [])

-	// A function which takes a "category" property from a node and returns a color const categoricalColorizer = useMemo(() => utils.createColorizer(), []) const [nodeIds, setNodeIds] = useState<string[]>([])
+	// A function which takes a "group" property from a node and returns a color const categoricalColorizer = useMemo(() => utils.createColorizer(), []) const [nodeIds, setNodeIds] = useState<string[]>([])
 	const handleVertexClick = useCallback(